alfredholmes/TeXNotes/README.md

 $ cd pdf
 $ pdflatex ../notes/path_to_note.tex
 ```
-If note `A` references note `B`, then you'll have to render `B` before `A`.
+If note `A` references note `B`, then you'll have to render `B` before `A` for the hyperlinks to work correctly.

 Now you will have two pdfs (and a load of LaTeX build files) which give a basic example of the setup.

 #### Adding New Notes

+To add a new note simply run

+`$ ./manage.py newnote note_name [optional cref name, defaults to NoteName = name.split('_') then capitalized and concatenated]`.

-To add a new note simply copy the note template into the notes folder and rename it.
-Say for example  to `new_note.tex`.
-Now add the line
+this just copies the note template into the `/notes/slipbox/` folder, saving it as `new_note.tex` and adds the line
 ```Latex
 \externaldocument{NewNote-}{new_note}
 ```
-and that's it.
+to `/notes/documents.tex`.
 Any labels from the note will be able to be referenced from other notes using the command
 ```
 \excref[reference label]{NewNote}
 ```
-This will use `cref` to generate the label and insert the string `\texttt{NewNote/}` before.
-Using just `\cref{NewNote-reference label}` will render the reference to the label without the document name.
+which is defined in `/template/preamble.tex`.
+This will use `cref` to generate the label and insert `\texttt{NewNote/}` before it.
+Using just `\cref{NewNote-reference label}` use the default `cref` to render the reference to the label, and so willl not include the document name.
 To add custom text to the external reference there is the command

 ```
 \exhyperref[reference label]{NewNote}{hyperlink text}
 ```
-which will create a hyperlink to the item labelled `reference label` in `new_note.tex` with the text `hyperlink text`.
+also defined in `/template/preamble.tex`.
+This creates a hyperlink to the item labelled `reference label` in `new_note.tex` with the text `hyperlink text`.
 If the optional parameter is ommited then `\exhyperref` and `\excref` will reference the label `note` which in the default template is inserted just after the title.

 ### `manage.py` helper scripts